misiektoja/instagram_monitor/docs/usage.md

 instagram_monitor --clear-breaker              # optional local-state repair, normally restart instead
 ```

-Everything is stored locally in `instagram_monitor_exposure.json` next to your output directory.
-Nothing is transmitted anywhere.
-The file holds one record per session account, so both commands act on the account the run resolved.
+Both commands act on the account the run resolved, since the local `instagram_monitor_exposure.json` ledger holds one record per session account.
 Add `-u <account>` to pick one when you run more than one account from the same directory.
-Several monitors may share one output directory: each change to the file is made under a lock the operating system holds, so their counts cannot overwrite each other.
-Both read and repair local state only, so they still work while the connection is down.
-The `--exposure` report omits account names, target names, stored error text and local paths so it can be pasted into a support issue, and prints the ledger path below the report.
-It exits with status `1` when the ledger cannot be read or cannot be saved.

 See [Set an Identity Budget](anti-detection.md#set-an-identity-budget) for how to choose a value and why names rather than requests are the unit that matters.
+[Check Your Exposure](anti-detection.md#check-your-exposure) describes what the report contains.

 <a id="routing-traffic-through-a-proxy"></a>
 ## Routing Traffic Through a Proxy